Discharge Intervals for Bankruptcy in Georgia

-If you’ve been in bankruptcy before, you may be wondering what the time limitation is for filing a new bankruptcy and receiving a discharge.
+If you’ve been in bankruptcy before, you may have heard about discharge intervals for bankruptcy.
+You also may be wondering what the time limitation is for filing a new bankruptcy and receiving a discharge.
 If you prior bankruptcy was filed any time after October 17, 2005, you can use the following chart to determine what sort of bankruptcy you’re eligible for and whether you can receive a discharge.

 |Prior Bankruptcy||Time Limit||New Bankruptcy Type||Code Section|

 |Chapter 7||8 Years from date filed||Chapter 7||11 U.S.C. § 727(a)(8)|

 |Chapter 13||6 Years from date filed